Weird DNA MUSIC

 Cycle of Life

-Excerpt from a short orchestral piece I submitted for the ASCAP Rudolph Nissim Composition Contest.
-All contestants were provided with the same three-minute film, which was very abstract in nature, much like the first sequence in Disney's Fantasia (1940).
-This particular excerpt is very similar to the work of French composer Maurice Ravel (1875 - 1937) - in particular the movement "Dawn" from the ballet suite Daphnis et Chloe.
+Excerpt from a short orchestral piece submitted for the ASCAP Rudolph Nissim Composition Contest.
+All contestants were given the same three-minute film, which was highly abstract in nature, much like the opening sequence of Fantasia (1940).
+This excerpt also nods to “Daybreak” from Daphnis et Chloé by French composer Maurice Ravel (1875–1937).

-This excerpt marks my first departure from acoustic compositions to electronic ambient music, and is part of a 40-minute work entitled Aural Journey.
-I was hired to write this work as background music for a gallery of paintings, done by a local artist in Long Beach, CA. The music was well-received, and I was hired again to compose background music for a Valentine's Day art exhibit at the same venue.
-The entire work was recorded and mixed using Propellerhead Reason 6.
+This excerpt marks my first shift from acoustic writing into electronic ambient music, and comes from a 40-minute work titled Aural Journey.
+I was commissioned to create the piece as background music for a gallery of paintings by a local artist in Long Beach, CA. The music was well received, and I was invited back to compose for a Valentine’s Day art exhibit at the same venue.
+The complete work was recorded and mixed in Propellerhead Reason 6.

 Race for Time

-An action / suspense cue that I was inspired to write after watching an episode of The Outer Limits (1990s version).
+An action/suspense cue inspired by an episode of The Outer Limits (1990s version).

 Sensei Porter Dies

-This cue is from the film Law of the Ninja, an early film venture, produced and directed by William Joseph Hill of Four Scorpio Productions.
-This film marked our first collaboration as director and composer.
-This cue was selected as one of the winning entries for the Jerry Goldsmith/BMI Film Scoring Scholarship, which I was awarded while attending UCLA.
+This cue is from Law of the Ninja, an early film venture produced and directed by William Joseph Hill of Four Scorpio Productions.
+The film marked our first collaboration as director and composer.
+This cue was among those I submitted for the Jerry Goldsmith/BMI Film Scoring Scholarship, which I was awarded while attending UCLA.

 Take Me With You

-This excerpt, is a cue that was originally composed to underscore a romantic scene between a male and female character.
-The project was scrapped and the cue was never used.
+This excerpt was originally composed to underscore a romantic scene between two characters.
+The project was later scrapped, and the cue was never used.

 The Desert

-This excerpt is from a film cue that describes a woman searching the desert for an important artifact.
-Sparse orchestration was used to convey the arid and barren landscape.
+This excerpt comes from a film cue underscoring a woman’s search through the desert for an important artifact.
+Sparse orchestration helps convey the arid, barren landscape.

 Venus

-One of my favorite movements in classical music is Venus from The Planets (Opus 32) by English composer Gustav Holst (1874 - 1934).
+One of my favorite movements in classical music is Venus from The Planets (Op.
+32) by English composer Gustav Holst (1874–1934).
 I recorded and mixed this piece while studying orchestration at UCLA.